Getting Started

 For any tool that supports custom system prompts or context loading:

-1. Load all files from .agent/rules/ into the system prompt
+1. Load all files from .agents/rules/ into the system prompt

-3. Optionally load .agent/workflows/ for structured development processes
+3. Optionally load .agents/workflows/ for structured development processes

 Verifying Installation